Configuring INVENTORY

 Buildings

-INVENTORY Buildings are physical structures set up under Sites that represent real, physical Buildings, even if only one Unit or Bed in the Building applies to the inventory.
+INVENTORY Buildings are physical structures set up under Sites that represent actual, physical Buildings, even if only one Unit or Bed in the Building applies to the inventory.
 Sites can have one Building, multiple Buildings, or -- in the case of Standalone Units -- no Buildings.

 Buildings may be located at the same address as the Site or have a unique address.